Step out of the cycle of overeating and cravings

 If you’ve been trying to manage your eating, your cravings, or your relationship with food for a long time, and something still keeps returning no matter how much you understand or how many times you try again, this is a place to begin differently.

-This course is a starting point for understanding why emotional eating and overeating happen, and what your body has been trying to do for you underneath the pattern.
 It offers a slower and more honest way into change, where you begin to meet yourself with more contact, more safety, and less pressure, especially if something in you feels tired of trying to figure this out alone.

 When Emotional Eating No Longer Feels Manageable